 Here’s how composite rates are determined:

-Here’s an example of how the Treasury Department calculates the composite I Bond earnings rate for the November 2010 through April 2011 period:
+Here’s an example of how the Treasury Department calculates the composite I Bond earnings rate:

 Fixed rate = 0.00%

 Composite rate = 0.0000 + (2 x 0.0037) + (0.0000 + 0.0037)